elena-g-popa/cocktails-app/README.md

 ## Getting Started

-To get started with the Cocktail Finder application, follow these steps:
+To get started with the Cocktails Application, follow these steps:

 1. Clone the repository: `git clone https://github.com/elena-g-popa/cocktails-app.git`
 2. Install the dependencies: `npm install`